Differentiable Graph Module (DGM) for Graph Convolutional Networks: Discussion and conclusion

-There are some open problems with the proposed method.
-Computation-wise our method, even being more lightweight of a full pairwise MLP approach \cite{soobeom2019}, still needs the computation of all pairwise distances, making it quadratic with respect to input nodes.
-Restricting the computation of probabilities in a neighborhood of the node and using tree-based algorithm could help in reducing the complexity to $\mathcal{O}(n\log{}n)$.
+There are several avenues for future work in our proposed method.
+For example, despite being computationally more lightweight than existing approaches (e.g. \cite{soobeom2019}), our method still has a quadratic complexity with respect to the number of input nodes, as it requires the computation of all pairwise distances.
+Restricting the computation of probabilities in a neighborhood of the node and using tree-based algorithms could help in reducing the complexity to $\mathcal{O}(n\log{}n)$.
 Further, our choice of sampling $k$ neighbors does not consider the heterogeneity of the graph in terms of the degree distribution of nodes.
 Other sampling schemes (e.g. threshold-based sampling \cite{soobeom2019}) could be investigated.
-It would be also interesting to take into consideration previous knowledge about the graph, as for instance impose a node degree distribution or even deal with an initial input graph to be optimized for a specific task.
+It would be also interesting to consider previous knowledge about the graph, e.g. by imposing a node degree distribution, or providing an initial input graph to be optimized for a specific task.